Drought Information

 No matter the weather or drought conditions, we work around the clock to ensure that we provide reliable and safe drinking water for Prince William Water customers.
 Our teams work daily to track supply levels, adjust system operations as needed and coordinate with regional partners to protect long-term water reliability.

-During some drought conditions, Prince William Water may suggest customers use water wisely.
+Prince William Water encourages customers to use water wisely year-round, with heightened outreach and conservation messaging during drought conditions.
 Additionally, under Prince William County Code §30‑84, the Board of County Supervisors and the County Executive are authorized to enact drought‑related water use restrictions.
+Prince William Water works closely with its regional partners and Prince William County to coordinate efforts when restrictions are anticipated.

 Prince William Water supports conservation efforts, provides operational expertise and helps communicate restrictions once they are issued.